The Shipping Law Review: Philippines

 Under the Rules for Admiralty Cases, the enforcement of an arbitral award or judgment against a ship is regarded as an in rem action, upon which an application for a warrant of arrest may be made.

-Foreign arbitral awards as opposed to foreign judgments are easier to enforce in the Philippines due to the summary enforcement procedure adopted in the ADR Act of 2004 and Rule 12 of the Special Rules of Court on ADR.
+Foreign arbitral awards are easier to enforce in the Philippines than foreign judgments owing to the summary enforcement procedure adopted in the ADR Act of 2004 and Rule 12 of the Special Rules of Court on ADR.
 On the other hand, seeking to enforce a foreign judgment is difficult compared to an arbitration award because the foreign judgment is treated as presumptive evidence of a right against a person or a thing, such as a ship.
-Fresh proceedings will need to be commenced in court for the enforcement of the judgment, and live witnesses will be required.
-A foreign arbitration award from a New York Convention country can be enforced within about two years, which is comparatively quicker than the five to seven years needed to enforce a foreign judgment.
+Fresh proceedings will need to be commenced in court for the enforcement of the judgment and live witnesses will be required.
+A foreign arbitration award from a contracting state to the New York Convention can be enforced within about two years, which is comparatively quicker than the five to seven years needed to enforce a foreign judgment.
 The big difference lies in the judicial appeal process because an appeal from a judgment enforcing a foreign arbitration award will not prevent the execution of the judgment, which is not the case with foreign judgments.

-Recognising that shipping is a necessary infrastructure and that the shipping industry plays a vital role in the country's economic development, the Philippine Congress has passed a law 19 granting certain incentives to domestic or foreign corporations wishing to engage in shipbuilding within the country.
-Among the incentives granted is the tax-free importation of capital equipment to be used in the construction or repair of any vessel.
+Recognising that shipping is a necessary infrastructure and that the shipping industry is vital to the country's economic development, the Philippine Congress has passed a law 23 granting certain incentives to domestic or foreign corporations wishing to engage in shipbuilding within the country.
+Among the incentives granted24 is the tax-free importation of capital equipment to be used in the construction or repair of any vessel.

-With respect to shipbuilding contracts entered into with MARINA-accredited Philippine shipyards, there is no specific law governing the same.
+There is no specific law governing shipbuilding contracts entered into with MARINA-accredited Philippine shipyards.
 As such, they are governed by the general rules on contracts under the New Civil Code, which recognises freedom of contract.
-Title, as well as risk, to the vessel is passed from builder to buyer upon signing of a protocol of delivery and acceptance.
+Title to the vessel, as well as risk, is passed from builder to buyer upon signing of a protocol of delivery and acceptance.
 With respect to dispute resolution, the parties are also free to stipulate their preferred mode.
 Ordinarily, parties opt for arbitration.

 ii Contracts of carriage

 The New Civil Code, the Code of Commerce and the Philippine COGSA apply to contracts of carriage by water.
-The Code of Commerce and special laws apply in matters not regulated by the New Civil Code, while the Philippine COGSA applies to the carriage of goods by sea to and from Philippine ports in foreign trade.
+The Code of Commerce and special laws apply in matters not regulated by the New Civil Code,27 and the Philippine COGSA applies to the carriage of goods by sea to and from Philippine ports in foreign trade.

 The Philippines has not adopted the Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules), the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) or the UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules).

-The New Civil Code requires extraordinary diligence in the carriage of goods by common carriers, while in the Philippine COGSA, the carrier is bound only to exercise due diligence.
-For private carriers of goods by water under the Code of Commerce, the requirement is only ordinary diligence.
+The New Civil Code requires extraordinary diligence in the carriage of goods by common carriers,28 whereas in the Philippine COGSA,29 the carrier is bound only to exercise due diligence.
+For private carriers of goods by water under the Code of Commerce, the requirement is only ordinary diligence.30

 Under the Ship Mortgage Decree, maritime liens are exercised through an action in rem.

-With regard to the shipowner's lien on the cargo for unpaid freight, the lien can be exercised only as long as it has possession.
+With regard to a shipowner's lien on cargo for unpaid freight,31 the lien can be exercised only as long as it has possession.
 Once the cargo is unconditionally delivered to the consignee at the port of destination, the shipowner is deemed to have waived the lien.

-Under Republic Act No. 1066828 promulgated on 28 July 2014, foreign vessels are now allowed to transport and co-load foreign cargoes for domestic transshipment.
-The Philippine COGSA, and not the Civil Code, applies in the determination of the liability of the foreign vessel for the loss of, or damage to, the goods carried on board the vessel.
-Foreign vessels engaging in carriage conducted in accordance with Republic Act No. 10668 are neither considered common carriers with the duty to observe extraordinary diligence in the transportation of goods nor are they considered to be offering public service so as to fall under the provisions of the Domestic Shipping Development Act of 2004.
+Under Republic Act No. 1066832 promulgated on 28 July 2014, foreign vessels are nowallowed to transport and co-load foreign cargoes for domestic trans-shipment.
+The Philippine COGSA, not the Civil Code, applies in the determination of the liability of the foreign vessel for the loss of, or damage to, the goods carried on board the vessel.
+Foreign vessels engaging in carriage conducted in accordance with Republic Act No. 10668 are neither considered common carriers with the duty to observe extraordinary diligence in the transportation of goods nor are they considered to be offering a public service so as to fall under the provisions of the Domestic Shipping Development Act of 2004.

 iii Cargo claims

-There are two sets of rules for cargo claims in the Philippines.
-For claims arising out of domestic carriage, the rules are stated in the Code of Commerce and the New Civil Code.
-For international carriage of goods, the applicable rules are set out in the Philippine COGSA.
+There are two sets of rules for cargo claims in the Philippines: for claims arising out of domestic carriage, the rules are stated in the Code of Commerce and the New Civil Code; and for international carriage of goods, the applicable rules are set out in the Philippine COGSA.

 For domestic carriage, notice of loss or damage to the goods must be provided by the cargo owner to the carrier within 24 hours of delivery of the goods.
-The 24-hour notice is a condition precedent, and provided such notice is given, the cargo owner has 10 years within which to sue for the loss or damage to cargo.
+The 24-hour notice is a condition precedent, and provided notice is given, the cargo owner has 10 years within which to sue for the loss or damage to cargo.
 However, the 10-year time bar can be reduced by contract.
 The duty of care for common carriers is set out in the New Civil Code, and the threshold is very high: extraordinary diligence.
 Under the New Civil Code, in the event of cargo loss or damage, the carrier is presumed to be at fault, and the burden of proof shifts to the carrier, which must show that it had discharged its duty to exercise extraordinary diligence.
-Through judgments of the Supreme Court during the past 20 years, the lines between private carriers and common carriers have been blurred to the point of being almost indistinguishable: all cargo claims against carriers are treated as if they are common carriers.
-Common carriers have only three defences available under the New Civil Code: (1) force majeure, (2) inherent fault in the goods, and (3) defects in the packaging.
+Through judgments of the Supreme Court since the turn of the century, the lines between private carriers and common carriers have been blurred to the point of being almost indistinguishable: all cargo claims against carriers are treated as if they are common carriers.
+Common carriers have only three defences available under the New Civil Code: (1) force majeure; (2) inherent fault in the goods; and (3) defects in the packaging.

-The Supreme Court rendered judgment in favour of Fortune Sea and held that Fortune Sea was a private carrier.
+The Supreme Court rendered judgment in favour of Fortune Sea and held that it was a private carrier.
 The Supreme Court also held that the time-charter party agreement and the evidence demonstrated that the control of the ship and its crew had been given to the charterer.
-The issue that remained unanswered was whether the charterers, having the full control of the ship and the crew, would be treated as the common carrier.
-The issue never came up because Federal Phoenix did not implead the charterer Northern Transport.
+The issue that remained unanswered was whether the charterer, having full control of the ship and the crew, would be treated as the common carrier.
+The issue never came up because Federal Phoenix did not implead the charterer, Northern Transport.
 As a matter of practice, Federal Phoenix should have named the ship, its owners, the charterers and the ostensible carrier in the proceedings.
 Federal Phoenix failed to do so and, as a result, was unable to recover for the damaged cargo.

-As far as demise clauses are concerned, the judgment in the case of Federal Phoenix Assurance Co Ltd v.
-Fortune Sea Carriers, Inc seems to indicate that the Philippine Supreme Court will be willing to distinguish between the owners and the charterers as to which should carry the heavy burden of being identified as a 'common carrier'.
+As far as demise clauses are concerned, the judgment in Federal Phoenix Assurance Co Ltd v.
+Fortune Sea Carriers Inc seems to indicate that the Philippines Supreme Court will be willing to distinguish between the owners and the charterers as to which should carry the heavy burden of being identified as a 'common carrier'.

 There is a party in the logistics claim that is peculiar to the Philippines.
 That party is the arrastre operator, a term that harks back to the Spanish colonial era.
 The Spanish word arrastre refers to the act of dragging a dead bull from the ring.
-In the Philippines, the term has been adopted and refers to the cargo handler who loads and unloads the cargo between the ship and the pier side.
-In the modern world, the arrastre operator can be equated with the terminal operator.
+In the Philippines, the term has been adopted and refers to a cargo handler who loads and unloads cargo between the ship and the pier side.
+In the modern world, an arrastre operator can be equated with a terminal operator.

 The Supreme Court judgment declared that the arrastre operator, in the performance of its function, should observe the same degree of care as that required of a common carrier.
 As a consequence, the arrastre operator is presumed to be at fault for the damage and carries the burden of proof to disprove liability.
 In this case, Marina Port Services failed to discharge the burden of proof and was found liable.